pedro-abundio-wang/computer-vision/docs/blogs/python-numpy-tutorial.md

 ## SciPy

 Numpy provides a high-performance multidimensional array and basic tools to compute with and manipulate these arrays.
-[SciPy](http://docs.scipy.org/doc/scipy/reference/) builds on this, and provides a large number of functions that operate on numpy arrays and are useful for different types of scientific and engineering applications.
+SciPy builds on numpy, and provides a large number of functions that operate on numpy arrays and are useful for different types of scientific and engineering applications.

 The best way to get familiar with SciPy is to [browse the documentation](http://docs.scipy.org/doc/scipy/reference/index.html).